rajfal/rajfal.github.io/_posts/2018-02-07-How-to-improve-data-retrieval-performance-by-500%.md

 ---
-***The biggest takeaway - to minimise time of data retrieval, be specific about the nodes and relationships that make up your path pattern***{: style="color: green"}
+***The biggest takeaway - to minimise the speed of data retrieval, be specific about the nodes and relationships that make up your path pattern***{: style="color: green"}

 ---
 [Back to top of page](#)